 Want to get married in Northern Ireland?
 The law of the United Kingdom decrees that a man and a woman may marry if a. they are both 16 years or over (parental consent is needed for those aged 16 or 17) and b. free to marry (single, widowed or divorced/dissolved civil partnership).

 Same-sex couples can only register a civil partnership - with many rights identical to married couples.
-There are limitations for transsexuals (whose sex is defined by their birth certificate, not their current status) and certain relatives.
+There are limitations for transgender people and certain relatives.
 In addition, forced marriages and bigamy or polygamy are illegal.

 As to residency requirements: Couples do not need to have been resident in Northern Ireland before getting married, as long as they apply for notice from the General Register Office (see below).
 If either partner is, however, visiting Northern Ireland to be married as a citizen of a country that is not a member of the European Economic Area, special documentation may be required.